 Details of engagement

 Use the formatted spreadsheet below to provide the date or month and year, location information, description, and primary age for each performance and community activity that are known at the time of the application.
 It must include at least one performance for a general audience and one community activity.

 Brief narrative describing how you will ensure the participation of people with limited access to the performing arts, in the performance and/or community activity, due to one of more of the following factors.
 (1,600 character limit)

-- Historically underrepresented cultural groups
+- Historically underrepresented or marginalized people

 - Youths (18 or younger)